JonMurphy/RPZ_add-on/RPZ wiki.md

 ### Create a config file for RPZ
-The `rpzConfig` application assists in creating, removing or replacing an RPZ config file.
+The `rpzConfig` script assists in creating, removing or replacing an RPZ config file.

 ```
 Usage: 	rpzConfig  <action> <name> <url>